ObviusOwl/go-imp/docs/features.md

 distribution.

 The binary produced by this project can replicate itself while embedding a given asembly file into the binary.
-When launched this new binary will automatically run the embedded IMP program.
-Additionally the binary will make selected command line arguments available from withing the IMP assembly program.
+When launched, this new binary will automatically run the embedded IMP program.
+Additionally the binary will make selected command line arguments available from within the IMP assembly program.

 This functionality was inspired by the two Stackoverflow posts [how to add and use binary data to compiled executable](https://stackoverflow.com/questions/32437714/how-to-add-and-use-binary-data-to-compiled-executable)